 DISCLOSURE OF PENDING CASES / INSTANCES OF NON-COMPLIANCE

-There were no instances of non-compliance by the Company, penalties and strictures imposed on the Company by the Stock Exchanges or SEBI or any other statutory authority on any matter related to the capital market during the last three years.
+There were no instances of penalties and strictures imposed on the Company by the Stock Exchanges or SEBI or any other statutory authority on any matter related to the capital market during the last three years.

 The Company has been impleaded in certain legal cases related to disputes over title to shares arising in the ordinary course of share transfer operations.
 However, none of these cases are material in nature, which may lead to material loss or expenditure to the Company.